greenelab/deep-review/sections/05_treat.md

 represent chemicals with the simplified molecular-input line-entry system (SMILES), a standard way string-based representation with characters that represent atoms, bonds, and rings [@tag:Segler2017_drug_design].
-Gómez-Bombarelli et al. designed a  SMILES-to-SMILES autoencoder to learn a continuous latent feature space for chemicals [@tag:Gomezb2016_automatic].
+Gómez-Bombarelli et al. designed a  SMILES-to-SMILES autoencoder to learn a continuous latent feature space for chemicals [@tag:Gomezb2016_automatic].
 `TODO: connect to related EHR paper` In this learned continuous space it was possible to train some types of supervised learning algorithms or interpolate